MIxS-MInAS/MIxS-MInAS.github.io/docs/drafts/ancient-extension.md

 Our current proposal for ancient DNA specific metadata fields can be found on GitHub.

+!!! success "To download"

     You can download the latest version by right clicking this link [here](https://github.com/MIxS-MInAS/extension-ancient/raw/latest/projects/class-model-tsvs/Ancient.tsv) and pressing 'Save Link As'.

     This will download from GitHub a TSV (table separate value) file that can be viewed in a text editor or spreadsheet program.

 A legend of the columns is as follows.
 Bolded terms are the _recommend_ columns for reading the file.
 All others are for development purposes only.